Bounce Back From The Retirement Blues

 Retired CEO

-“It’s more common than people think because, unfortunately, it’s not usually openly discussed,” says Dr. Gina Di Giulio, director, psychology at Toronto’s Medcan, a Canadian healthcare and wellness management firm.
-“This is especially true in the beginning weeks and months.
-There is this idea that retirement is this great thing that people look forward to, so it can be very confusing when it arrives, and yet they are not happy.”
+“It’s more common than people think because, unfortunately, it’s not usually openly discussed.
+It’s especially true in the first weeks and months.
+There is this idea that retirement is this great thing that people look forward to.
+So, it can be very confusing when it arrives and yet they are not happy.”

 Symptoms of depression can range from mild to severe, and can include anxiety, restlessness, agitation, sleep problems, changes in appetite or weight, decreased motivation and uncertainty about the future.

-For some, retirement closes off a major source of socialization.
-“Being socially isolated is one of the symptoms of depression, and if people are having a hard time coping with retirement, they may withdraw more from friends and family who might potentially be able to help them adjust,” she says.
+For some, being away from a work environment closes off a major source of socialization.
+“Being socially isolated is one of the symptoms of depression, and if people are having a hard time coping with retirement, they may withdraw more from friends and family who might be able to potentially help them adjust,” she says.

-“Too much unstructured time can trigger anxiety when structure and routine are removed, because it introduces more uncertainty into a person’s day,” Di Giulio says.
-“One of the scariest questions that more routine oriented and structure-oriented people can ask themselves in retirement is, ‘what am I going to do today?’ ”
+“Too much free time can trigger anxiety when structure and routine are removed, because it introduces more uncertainty into a person’s day,” Di Giulio says.
+“One of the scariest questions that more routine-oriented and structure-oriented people can ask themselves in retirement is, ‘what am I going to do today?’”

 Becoming active by pursuing some of the things you’ve always said you wanted to do helps.
 “This is ideally how one should spend their time in retirement, now that the constraints of time [and] work responsibilities are removed,” Di Giulio says.

-Delamontagne says he escaped his depression by, first, recognizing what was happening, and second, getting busy doing all the things he’s always wanted to do but just didn’t have the time.
+Delamontagne says he escaped his depression by, first, recognizing what was happening, and second, getting busy doing all the things he’s always wanted to do but just didn’t have the time for.

 “I went on a 170 km bike ride.
 My family members went with me because they were afraid I was going to have a heart attack,” he says.
 “I went to Spain and walked the Camino Santiago, a nearly 200 km walk from France to Spain that people have been doing for 1,000 years.
-So I started to do things that were out of the ordinary for me but I felt I needed to break the mold.”
+So, I started to do things that were out of the ordinary for me, because I felt I needed to break the mold.”

 Fortunately, Delamontagne had the money to do it.

-Unfortunately, for people who are depressed or anxious about retirement, the important decisions around the retirement process can cause them to avoid, withdraw from, or procrastinate about retirement planning just when decisions on these issues are vital.
+However, for people who are depressed or anxious about retirement, the important decisions around the retirement process can cause them to avoid, withdraw from or procrastinate about retirement planning just when decisions on these issues are vital.

 “One of the symptoms of depression is avoidance, behavioural avoidance, withdrawal from other people, withdrawal from tasks and responsibility.
 So, definitely, feeling depressed will lead to putting off larger decisions that may feel overwhelming,” Di Giulio says.

-She said one of the methods to alleviate stress and anxiety is to have a mental plan.
-Just as a financial advisor helps a client move through the phases of life, people must have a roadmap for the mental transition from a working lifestyle to a retirement lifestyle.
+She says one of the methods to alleviate stress and anxiety is to have a mental plan: People must have a roadmap for the mental transition from a working lifestyle to a retirement lifestyle.

-Reaching retirement with enough money to do what you want, when you want to do it, is the number one concern of those seeking financial advice, says Zeljka Walker, an investment advisor at TD Wealth in Vancouver.
+Reaching retirement with enough money to do what you want, when you want to do it, is the number one concern of those seeking financial advice, says Zeljka Walker, Portfolio Manager and Senior Investment Advisor, TD Wealth, in Vancouver.
 “It is the first question clients all ask,” she says.
 “It’s a conversation we have at every meeting.”

-Not planning well in advance of retirement, on the other hand, can force people to work longer and take on more risk in their investments, as a fixed income may not provide the long-term security they require or desire.
-It could also mean downsizing your property, moving to a less expensive neighbourhood or reducing your general standard of living, she says.
+Not planning well in advance of retirement, on the other hand, can force people to work longer and take on more risk in their investments.
+It could also mean downsizing your property prematurely, moving to a less expensive neighbourhood or reducing your general standard of living, she says.

 Walker has seen these financial compromises lead to frustration, stress, anxiety and depression in clients.
 “Some people have ended up in divorce,” she says, “or see their health deteriorate.”

-In order to pre-empt this frustration and be prepared when retirement day arrives, Walker stresses that pre-retirees focus on these specific aspects of planning; retirement lifestyle goals, the financial strategy to fund these goals, how their risk-tolerance will change, and their health.
+In order to pre-empt this frustration and be prepared for when retirement day arrives, Walker stresses that pre-retirees focus on these specific aspects of planning: health, retirement lifestyle goals, the financial strategy to fund these goals and risk-tolerance.

-Finally she asks pre-retirees to envision what day-to-day living with their spouse or partner will look like.
-She said it’s great that couples want to spend time together but few are ready to spend time glued together, 24 hours a day.
-She said accommodations and compromises have to be made if partners have different interests and plans in retirement.
+Finally, she asks pre-retirees to envision what day-to-day living with their spouse or partner will look like.
+She says it’s great that couples want to spend time together but 24 hours a day in each other’s company can be a source of stress.
+She says compromises must be made if partners have different interests and plans in retirement.
 She stresses these decisions need to be discussed in the years leading up to retirement, not the morning after the retirement party.

 What happened to Robert?

-Ultimately, with a healthy dose of self-reflection and early financial planning, retirement can be the time of your life, says Delamontagne.
-Beyond travelling and setting physical challenges for himself, Delamontagne says turning his mind toward helping others who are facing the same challenges in retirement has also helped him enjoy his post-working life.
-He has gone on to write a series of books to help others facing depression in retirement, including The Retiring Mind: How to Make the Psychological Transition to Retirement.
+After a healthy dose of self-reflection and early financial planning, Delamontagne now says he is having the time of his life.
+Beyond travelling and setting physical challenges for himself, he’s helping others: He’s written a series of books including, The Retiring Mind: How to Make the Psychological Transition to Retirement.

 The bottom line

-Speaking with a professional about your options before you retire is critical, Walker says.
+If you are having mental health issues, talk to a doctor who can direct you to the right professional.
+Speaking with a financial specialist about your options before you retire is critical, Walker says.
 “Knowledge is empowering,” she says.
 “Financial plans offer scenarios to see if you can meet your goals.
 You have an actual plan in writing of all your assets and debts, and income and expenses.
 It is a clear picture of where you are now and where you are going in the future.”